shyiko/docker-vm/readme.md

 - Performance
     - NFS/SMB instead of vboxsf (a.k.a.
 VirtualBox Shared Folders)
     [by default](http://mitchellh.com/comparing-filesystem-performance-in-virtual-machines). rsync/unison when you need them.
-- Usability
+- Utility
     - VM is controlled by [Vagrant](https://www.vagrantup.com/), meaning that you get stuff like `vagrant share`, `vagrant package`, etc. out of box.

-You are encouraged to fork and repackage to suit **your needs**.
+You are encouraged to fork and change this repo to suit **your needs**.

 ## How does it work?